SamuelKao/Power-Outage-Research/README.md

 ## Final Model
+Going into our final model, we did a Grid Search so that we could find the optimal hyperparameters to increase the r^2 value of our model.
+By running "pipeline.named_steps['linear'].get_params().keys()" in our notebook, the hyperparameters that we could choose were 'copy_X', 'fit_intercept', 'n_jobs', 'normalize', 'positive'.

+The hyperparamters that we had our Grid Search optimize for us are "fit_intercept", "postive", and "copy_X".

+fit_intercept (True or False) determines whether or not our model should even calculate an intercept the final regression

+"positive" (True or False) if true forces the coefficients to be set to postive.

+"copy_X" (True or False) copies X, otherwise X can be overwritten during our regression.

+The optimal hyperparameters we got after doing our Grid Search were 'copy_X': True, 'fit_intercept': True, 'positive': True.

+With these optimal hyperparameters, we can begin fitting our new pipeline.
+Unlike the previous model, my partner and I decided to completely remove the "CLIMATE.CATEGORY" as there were too many categories within this column, and while removing related columns (multicolinearity) does not necessarily increase r^2, we believed that it was adding too much noise to our model.

+Similiarly to before, we converted 'RES.PRICE','PI.UTIL.OFUSA','OUTAGE_DURATION' and we standardized 'OUTAGE_DURATION'.
+However, we also applied QuantileTransformer to "OUTAGE_DURATION" beacause we wanted to see whether or not we could categorize the duration of the outage and whether or not that would help increase our r^2.

+After fitting our new pipeline to the training data.
+We got a new RMSE of 4839.103 and an r^2 of 0.215.
+The RMSE is  lowr than our original model and our r^2 we believe to be singificantly higher than our original r^2.
+We will now conduct whether or not that is the case.

 ## Fairness Analysis
 Because we used a regression model we are going to be comparing the r^2 value that we got in our baseline model to the r^2 value that we got in the Final Model.